top of page

 In another installation, a section of textured drywall with insulation spilling out evokes the destruction of childhood memories.
 The playful but hazardous materials—multicolored mini teddy bears mingling with pink fiberglass—convey both the fragility and urgency of preserving memories, contrasting the traditionally masculine construction materials with the delicate softness of childhood symbols.

-Moving beyond the confines of the home, an aquarium filled with water submerges ceramic urns, referencing the burial of my grandparents at sea.
-The urns slowly disintegrate through the process of slaking, where dry clay dissolves in water, representing the gradual erosion of memory over time.
-Historically viewed as a feminine material due to its nurturing and pliable qualities, clay has evolved into a gender-neutral medium, embodying both masculine and feminine energies.
-Its transformative potential—through reformation and rebirth—mirrors the cycle of memory and loss.
-The ability of clay to be reused after slaking unveils the possibility of reshaping and renewing even what has been eroded.
-This work extends the material dialogue between hard, structured wood and soft, pliable fiber to the process of clay transformation, where destruction leads to new potential.
-While memories may fade, they can also be reformed and reshaped, echoing the transformative nature of grief.
+Moving beyond the confines of the home, an aquarium filled with water submerges ceramic urns, honoring the vast number of lives lost during the COVID-19 pandemic including my grandparents.
+The urns gradually disintegrate in water—symbolizing the slow erosion of memory over time.
+Historically regarded as a feminine material for its nurturing, pliable qualities, clay evolves into a gender-neutral medium, embodying masculine and feminine energies.
+This work mirrors the cyclical nature of memory and loss, emphasizing the potential for transformation and renewal even in what has been worn away.
+It builds on the material conversation between rigid wood and pliable fiber, extending it to clay’s transformative process, where destruction opens the door to new possibilities.
+While memories may fade, they carry the potential to be reimagined and reconstructed, echoing the enduring yet ever-changing essence of grief and the lasting effects of shared loss.

 Through the interplay of these materials—wood, fiber, and clay—the exhibition reveals how traditional gendered labor engages with larger themes of loss, memory, and identity.
 Honey, I’m Home! invites viewers to reflect on their own experiences with loss and memory, offering a space for collective contemplation on how the concept of home evolves through grief.
 By examining mourning rituals and family histories, the exhibition brings a deeply human experience to the forefront, resonating on both personal and universal levels.